qx0731/OpenAI_GPTs_AssistantAPI_examples/README.md

 # OpenAI GPTs Assistant API Examples

 Welcome to the repository showcasing examples utilizing OpenAI tools.
-I strongly recommend running through the provided sample code and viewing the referenced instructional videos for a comprehensive understanding.
+I strongly recommend running through the provided sample code and **viewing the referenced instructional videos** for a comprehensive understanding.
+Thanks to the video creaters for sharing their knowledge.

 ## Prerequisites:
 - **Obtain an OpenAI API Key:** Secure and save your `OPENAI_API_KEY='sk-'` in an `.env` file.
 You can obtain your API key from [OpenAI API-keys](https://platform.openai.com/api-keys).